 Products with the words “multigrain,” “wheat bread,” “bran,” “stone-ground”, “wheat germ,” “cracked wheat”, “unbleached wheat flour,” “100% wheat,” or “organic flour” do not necessarily imply a whole grain product.
 Color also is not a reliable way to pick a whole-grain product.

 When reading food labels, look for the words “whole grain” as the first ingredient to ensure the product is mainly whole grains.
 Other words to look for: Whole wheat, whole rye, whole oats.
 The word “whole” is what you are looking for.

 Ingredients that are never whole grain are enriched flour, de-germinated corn meal, bran, and wheat germ.

-In Canada, whole wheat flour is NOT considered whole grain because up to 5% of the wheat kernel is removed.
+In Canada, whole wheat flour is NOT considered a whole grain because up to 5% of the wheat kernel is removed.
 Most of the germ and some of the bran is removed.
-This is done to extend shelf life, however at the expense of loosing valuable nutrition.
-If flour label states “whole grain” whole wheat flour, then it is whole grain.
+This is done to extend shelf life, however at the expense of losing valuable nutrition.
+If the flour label states “whole grain” whole wheat flour, then it is whole grain.

 How do I store my whole grains?

 Healthy oils found in the germ of whole grains can be poorly aﬀected by heat, light, and moisture.
 Therefore, whole grains need to be stored properly and have a shorter shelf life than refined grains.